tsgates/arch-wiki-markdown/wiki/Yaourt.md

 yaourt package itself.
-Since both those packages are available from the AUR, you will have to install them with the official method for installing unsupported packages, which is exhaustively described in the Arch User Repository article.
-Alternatively you can add the archlinuxfr repo as described on the yaourt homepage.
+Since both those packages are available from the AUR, you will have to install them with the official method for installing unsupported packages, which is exhaustively described in the AUR article.
 It is important that you understand what "unsupported package" really means, and you can take this as an opportunity to learn what are the operations that AUR helpers like yaourt make automatic.

-Note:Please report bugs at the archlinux.fr bugtracker.
+You might want to have the base-devel group installed as well, since some packages require the GNU autotools.

+Alternatively you can add the archlinuxfr repository as described on the yaourt homepage.

-Proxy Settings
+Proxy settings
 --------------

 If you access the Internet through an HTTP proxy, you may have to set